 Child Support– Florida Statute 61.30 sets guidelines for child support awards, but a judge can deviate from these guidelines if it is determined to be in the best interest of the children.
 Factors that are taken into account include the needs of the child or children, age, standard of living prior to the divorce, the financial status of each parent, and the amount of custody each parent has with the children.
 It is vital that you have an experienced attorney so that your children are properly cared for with an adequate amount of child support.

 Alimony– The amount of alimony awarded varies significantly between cases because there are many specific factors that go into determining the amount.
 These factors include the age and health of the receiving spouse, the likelihood that they will be able to provide for themselves, the standard of living they grew accustomed to during marriage, and the ability of the higher earning spouse to pay.

-Let a Fort Pierce Divorce Attorney Help You Through Divorce
+Let an Attorney Help You Through Divorce

 While divorce is an unpleasant time, we can help by giving you sound legal advice and advocating for your best interests and the best interests of any children involved.
-We encourage you to reach out to one of the experienced Fort Pierce divorce lawyers at the Eighmie Law Firm, P.A. today.
+We encourage you to reach out to one of the experienced lawyers at the Eighmie Law Firm, P.A. today.
 Call 772-905-8692 to schedule a free consultation.